floooh/yakc/web/p035_helloworld.md

 source code.

-> NOTE: Use **F1** to set the cursor to the next Tab position (the KC85 didn't have a Tab key), at the end of each line, press Escape, and when done press Escape to leave the editor.
+> NOTE: Use **F1** to set the cursor to the next Tab position (the KC85 didn't have a Tab key), at the end of each line, press Enter, and when done press Escape to leave the editor.

 ~~~